akfullfo/taskforce/README.md

 Roles provide a way of managing task allocation across different hosts while using a single distributed taskforce configuration file.
 For example, a production service might consist of multple hosts with some running web front-ends, some running application services, and some running database backends.
 These individual deployments could be labelled "web", "app", and "db".
 Those names are then the *roles* and a role file on each host is used to indicate the roles that host is configured to handle.

+A role may have a value which is any text after the first '=' up to and excluding the next newline.
+Any white space before the first '=' will be stripped from the role name, but all text following the '=' will be retained.
+Role values are not used in task selection, but are included in [`task context`] and so exported to the task environment.

 The approach allows for flexible configuration:

 Within | Roles | Deployment